mozilla/ai-guide/templates/content/image-models/index.md

 - Training details like hyperparameters, loss functions, and benchmarks
 - Environment setup, getting started, and hardware considerations
 - Neural Network fundamentals (e.g. stochastic gradient descent)

-This guide does not attempt to be complete or exhaustive.
-Rather, we hope that the specific topics covered provide a solid foundation for further learning.

 <!-- TOC --><a name="what-are-diffusion-models"></a>
 # What are diffusion models?